-Beginning in 2019, there is a new content blueprint for the Physician Assistant National Certifying Examination (PANCE).
-The content blueprint provides guidance on the information assessed on the Physician Assistant National Certifying Exam (PANCE).
+Beginning in 2019, there was a new content blueprint released for the Physician Assistant National Certifying Examination (PANCE).
+The content blueprint provides guidance on the information assessed on the Physician Assistant National Certifying Examination (PANCE).
 The examination is categorized in two dimensions:

 Knowledge of the diseases and disorders physician assistants encounter; and